Skip to content

 Nanopublications ✅ Public query/discovery network Publish visualization assertions as provenance-carrying RDF publications that can be queried and cited independently of the ontology host.
 This covers RDF, RDFS, OWL, and other vocabularies whose canonical documents Iolanta cannot change.

-Iolanta package or plugin metadata ✅ Local installed discovery Let installable Iolanta extensions ship visualization overlays for vocabularies they support, and keep bundled overlays as an offline fallback.
+Iolanta package or plugin metadata ✅ Local installed discovery Let installable Iolanta extensions ship visualization overlays for vocabularies they support.
+Bundled files under docs/visualizations/ remain authoring sources published to https://iolanta.tech/visualizations/ but are not loaded at runtime.

 Publisher-controlled ontology RDF links to visualization RDF ⚠️ Only from cooperative ontology documents Accept as an optional discovery input when the ontology publisher controls the ontology document.
 This cannot cover RDF, RDFS, OWL, or other vocabularies whose canonical documents Iolanta cannot change, so it cannot be the primary mechanism.